futuchain/FUTU/index.md

 is the utility token (lowest fees and fastest transactions) BSC Binance Smart Chain (until the completion of the blockchain)

 ### IC
-internet conjoiner is an aggregator of high-value projects and investors, it also allows you to collect liquidity through $RIST token in a decentralized way allowing you to make changes to the investment at any time without blocked funds.
+internet conjoiner is an aggregator of high-value projects and investors, it also allows you to collect liquidity through $FUTU token in a decentralized way allowing you to make changes to the investment at any time without blocked funds.

-### You can only put $RIST in liquidity for IC projects.
+### You can only put $FUTU in liquidity for IC projects.